Reasonable assurance: Philips puts data scrutiny first

 External assurance of sustainability reports, data or content in annual reports aims to enhance the credibility of companies’ disclosure on non-financial or Environmental, Social and Governance (ESG) efforts.
 It is, however, a time-intensive process - partly due to the wide scope and diversity of issues addressed.
 Companies going through this process with their auditors need to give proof of both their commitment and their higher ESG integration.
 Philips, a company with a longstanding reputation as a sustainability leader, demonstrates how it gives confidence to stakeholders by having its non-financial disclosure reasonably assured by its auditor – Ernst & Young (EY).

 ‘Reasonable assurance’ – the level of confidence that an auditor needs to attain in order to approve financial statements and confirm that they are not materially misstated – is the legal requirement for financial reporting.
-But it is still an exception for sustainability reporting.
+But there is still an exception for sustainability reporting.
 For ‘limited assurance,’ less evidence is required and fewer tests are expected to be performed, with smaller sample sizes than for a reasonable assurance.
-Therefore, the risks of material misstatement are potentially higher than.
+Therefore, the risks of material misstatement are potentially higher than they appear.

 Philips’ journey to integrated reporting